NovoNordisk-OpenSource/r.workflows/README.md

 It contains the following workflows:

 1. [R-CMD-check standard](.github/workflows/check_current_version.yaml): Standard R CMD check, that checks the package for current version of R on MacOs and Windows, and for the previous, current, and development version of R on Linux.
 2. [R-CMD-check NN versions](.github/workflows/check_nn_versions.yaml): Same as 1., but uses the R version and packages available as per given lock dates.
+See below for how to configure the lock dates.
 3. [Test coverage](.github/workflows/coverage.yaml): Derives test coverage for the package and publishes a summary table to the pull request.
 For Open-Source repositories this also gives you the option to upload code coverage results to [codecov.io](https://codecov.io).
 4. [pkgdown](.github/workflows/pkgdown.yaml): Renders and publishes a `pkgdown` website for your package (to your `gh-pages` branch).
 For a pull request the page is published to `{base url of package}/dev/{pr number}`, and a link to this development webpage is posted as a comment to your pull request.
 5. [megalinter](.github/workflows/megalinter.yaml): Lints your entire project using the [megalinter](https://megalinter.io/) tool.
 Note that for the [cspell](https://github.com/streetsidesoftware/cspell) linter words in `inst/WORDLIST` are automatically added as a dictionary if the file exists.